phusion/holy-build-box/TUTORIAL-5-LIBRARY-VARIANTS.md

  * **`deadstrip_hardened_pie`**

    This variant is compiled with security hardening flags and with dead-code elimination flags.
 This variant is especially suitable for compiling binaries for use in production environments.

-   The following security hardening features are enabled:

-    * Protection against stack overflows and stack smashing
-    * Extra bounds checking in common functions
-    * Load time address randomization
-    * Read-only global offset table
+See [Security hardening binaries](SECURITY-HARDENING-BINARIES.md) for more information.

-   **Warning**: the enabled security features are not compatible with `-O3`.
+   **Warning**: the enabled security features are [not compatible with `-O3`](SECURITY-HARDENING-BINARIES.md).

    The dead-code elimination flags allow the compiler to eliminate unused code, which makes your binaries as small as possible.